mitre/caldera/docs/How-to-Build-Planners.md

 ### Using the Planner

 To use the planner, create an Operation and select the "Use privileged_persistence planner" option in the planner dropdown (under Autonomous).
 Any selected planner will use the abilities in the selected adversary profile during the operation.
-Since abilities are automatically added to buckets which correlate to MITRE ATT&CK tactics, any abilities with the following tactics will be executed by the privileged_persistence planner: privilege_escalation, persistence, collection, discovery, and lateral_movement.
+Since abilities are automatically added to buckets which correlate to MITRE ATT&CK tactics, any abilities with the following tactics will be executed by the privileged_persistence planner: _privilege_escalation_, _persistence_, _collection_, _discovery_, and _lateral_movement_.

 ## A Minimal Planner